linnovate/replay-api/query-service/README.md

 ## Description
 This service purpose is to handle all video related queries.
+This service also interacts with authorization-service, in order to retrieve the authorization of the user's request to the videos.
+Therefore, authorization-service must be up and running beforehand.

 ## Installation
 Install sails globally